SICKAG/sick_line_guidance/turtlebotDemo/doc/build_install.md

 ## Build and install

-To build and install sick_line_guidance_demo, run the following commands:
+To build and install the TurtleBot demonstration (sick_line_guidance_demo), run the following commands:

 ```console
 cd ~/catkin_ws/src